matjam/smoothpaper/README.md

 You will need to install vcpkg to build this project.
 You can find instructions on how to install vcpkg here: https://github.com/microsoft/vcpkg

-I recommedn installing vcpkg in your home directory, but you can install it anywhere you like.
+I recommend installing vcpkg in your home directory, but you can install it anywhere you like.
 I have it installed in `~/.local/share/vcpkg`.
 You will then need to set `VCPKG_ROOT` to the directory you installed vcpkg in.
 For example, you can place this in your `.bashrc` or `.zshrc`:

 ```bash
 export VCPKG_ROOT=/home/matjam/.local/share/vcpkg